Bake or Break

 • Checking for doneness.
 Because of their color, it can be a little difficult to tell when these cookies are done.
 Look for a bit of browning around the bottom edges.
 The centers should also appear set.

-How to Store Leftovers
+How to Store

 Place the cooled cookies in an airtight container.
 To keep them looking their best, place them between layers of waxed paper or parchment paper.
-They should keep at room temperature up to 5 days.
+They should keep at room temperature for up to 5 days.

 How to Freeze These Cookies

 Once the cookies are completely cooled, they can be placed in a freezer-safe bag or container.
 You may want to place them between layers of waxed paper or parchment paper to keep them looking their best.
-Thaw overnight in the refrigerator.
+Thaw them overnight in the refrigerator.

 Raspberry Sugar Cookies

-Yield about 36 cookies
+Yield 36

 Prep Time 15 minutes